 After reading this guide you will understand the opportunities presented by Brazil and how to take make the most of them, as well as have a general understanding of Brazil’s place in the global balance of powers and why this affects businesses.

-2 Growing your business in Brazil
+2 Expanding business to Brazil

 Brazil is the largest economy in Latin America and home to over 207 million people.
 With 140 million Internet users, it’s also the 4th largest ecommerce market in the world1, and represents 42% of all business to consumer (B2C) ecommerce in Latin America.2